Duality for Clans: an Extension of Gabriel-Ulmer Duality: Introduction

 \section{Introduction}

 \emph{Gabriel--Ulmer duality}~\cite{gabriel1971lokal} is a contravariant biequivalence

 between the $2$-category $\Lex$ of \emph{small finite-limit categories}, and the $2$-category $\LFP$ of \emph{locally finitely presentable categories}, i.e.\ locally small cocomplete categories admitting a dense set of compact (a.k.a.\ finitely presentable) objects.
-The duality assigns to every small finite-limit category $\mcc$ the category $\Lex(\mcc,\Set)$ of finite-limit preserving functors to $\Set$, and conversely it associates to every locally finitely presentable $\mfx$ the opposite of its full subcategory $\comp(\mfx)\subs\mfx$ of compact objects\footnote{Strictly speaking we have to choose a small category which is \emph{equivalent} to $\comp(\mfx)\op$, since the latter is only \emph{essentially small} in general.}.
+The duality assigns to every small finite-limit category $\mcc$ the category $\Lex(\mcc,\Set)$ of finite-limit preserving functors to $\Set$, and conversely it associates to every locally finitely presentable $\mfx$ the category $\LFP(\mfx,\Set)$ of finitary right adjoints to $\Set$, which is equivalent to the opposite of the full subcategory $\comp(\mfx)\subs\mfx$ of compact objects\footnote{Strictly speaking we have to choose a small category which is \emph{equivalent} to $\comp(\mfx)\op$, since the latter is only \emph{essentially small} in general.}.

-We view Gabriel--Ulmer duality as a \emph{theory-model duality}: small finite-limit categories $\mcc$ are viewed as theories (which we call `finite-limit theories'), and---in the spirit of Lawverian functorial semantics---the functor category $\Lex(\mcc,\Set)$ is viewed as the category of \emph{models} of the finite-limit theory $\mcc$.
+We view Gabriel--Ulmer duality as a \emph{theory-model duality}: small finite-limit categories $\mcc$ are viewed as theories (which we call `finite-limit theories'), and---in the spirit of Lawverian functorial semantics~\cite{lawvere1963functorial}---the functor category $\Lex(\mcc,\Set)$ is viewed as the category of \emph{models} of the finite-limit theory $\mcc$.